Covera Covera

 Is full coverage worth it after 60 in Surprise?

-Surprise seniors in retirement communities with older vehicles can often drop collision while keeping comprehensive — AZ weather events justify the comprehensive coverage.
+Surprise seniors in retirement communities with older vehicles can often drop collision while keeping comprehensive for AZ weather events.

 Do older drivers pay less for car insurance in Surprise?

-Surprise is one of the best Arizona cities for senior drivers.
+Surprise is one of the best Arizona cities for senior car insurance.
 Community group rates and low-mileage programs combine to deliver some of the lowest premiums in the west Valley.

 Should Surprise seniors drop full coverage?